FreeRADIUS/freeradius-server/doc/bugs.md

 See the comments in that file for more details about automatically collecting gdb debugging information when the server crashes.

-# Debugging A Live Server
+# Debugging a live server

 If you can't get a core dump, or the problem doesn't result in a core dump, you may have to run the server under gdb.
 To do this,